 Automation helps increase inventory data accuracy and productivity by eliminating tedious manual capture and input processes.

-WMS solutions provide direct receiving, putaway, picking, packing, shipping and space utilization information along optimized routes.
-This streamlines and accelerates all of these important warehousing tasks.
+WMS solutions provide direct receiving, putaway, picking, packing, shipping, and space utilization information along optimized routes.
+This automation streamlines and accelerates all of these important warehousing tasks.

 These can include cranes, enabling stock to be stacked vertically for higher storage densities and improved space utilization.
 Conveyors and automated vertical carousels may also be used to move stock and improve space optimization.

-Robots are increasingly being used for palleting, de-palleting, packaging, commissioning and order pickup.
-They are also capable of identifying and tracking containers using barcodes and RFID tags.
+Mobile robots are increasingly being used for palleting, de-palleting, packaging, commissioning, and order pickup.
+They are also capable of identifying and tracking containers touch-free using warehouse automation barcode systems and RFID tags.

 Warehouse Automation is Inevitable

-That rapid expansion is being attributed to overall growth within the e-commerce industry along with the emergence of multi-channel and omni-channel distribution systems.
-Other factors include the globalization of supply chain networks, the growing popularity of micro-fulfillment centers, and the rise of autonomous mobile robots along with increased demand for same and next-day delivery.
+That rapid expansion is attributed to overall growth within the e-commerce industry along with the emergence of multi-channel and omnichannel distribution systems.
+Other factors include the globalization of supply chain networks, the growth of the micro-fulfillment facility, and the rise of autonomous mobile robots along with increased demand for same and next-day delivery.